-- describe the grounds and events which may trigger the implementation of the default management process and the enforcement actions that may be taken by the Corporation throughout the process; - 2. describe the governance process followed by the Corporation; and - 3. describe the risk mitigation tools that can be used by the Corporation. - 4. describe the Recovery Process and the related powers.
+- describe the grounds and events which may trigger the implementation of the default management procedureprocess and the enforcement actions that may be taken by the Corporation throughout the process; - 2. describe the governance process followed by the Corporation; and - 3. describe the risk mitigation tools that can be used by the Corporation. - 4. describe the Recovery Process and the related powers.

-Section 1: Default Management Process - Triggers And Implementation
+Section 1: SECTION 1: Default Management Process - Triggers and And Implementation of Default Management Procedure

-The grounds and events which may trigger the implementation of the steps, decisions, enforcement actions or remedies that may be taken by the Corporation, which shall be referred therein as the Default Management Process, are described below.
+In the following section, the The grounds and events which may trigger the implementation of the default management procedure and the steps, decisions, enforcement actions or remedies that may be taken by the Corporation throughout the process are described.
+Key sub-sections include Objectives of Default Management, Triggers Leading to Non-Conforming or suspension status, Implications of Default, Status Associated with Default, Corporation Prerogatives in the Default Mitigation Process, and Waterfall - Financial Remedies to Cover Default Induced Losses., which shall be referred therein as the Default Management Process, are described below.
 The Rules, notably Rule A-1A - Membership in the Corporation, Rule A-3 - Capital Requirements, Rule A-6 - Clearing Fund Deposits and Rule A-7 - Margin Requirements, support CDCC's authority in these actions and must be adhered to with extreme rigor.

-1.1 OBJECTIVES OF DEFAULT MANAGEMENT
+1.1 1.1.
+OBJECTIVES OF DEFAULT MANAGEMENT

-Participants in the Default Management Process should at all times bear in mind the objectives of the default management exercise.
+Participants in the default management processDefault Management Process should at all times bear in mind the objectives of the default management exercise.
 These are delineated below:

-- To minimize Clearing Member losses deriving from an inability of the Corporation to make settlement payments, protect Clearing Member Margin Deposit, or otherwise manage its responsibilities in a manner consistent with orderly markets. - To ensure the continued effective functioning of the clearing process both during and after the default of a Clearing Member. - To use all available powers and resources to protect the financial assets and positions of Clearing Members not contributing to the condition of default.
-This includes, wherever possible, the comprehensive and efficient transfer of Client Accounts associated with a defaulting Clearing Member, including any position maintained in such account and any Margin Deposits held by the Corporation in respect of such account, to another Clearing Member. - To minimize the market impact of the Default Management Process. - To ensure the continued solvency of the Corporation and timely access to liquidity both during and after the Default Management Process. - To communicate with regulatory authorities on actions taken throughout the Default Management Process.
+- To minimize Clearing Member losses deriving from an inability of the Corporation to make settlement payments, protect Clearing Member Margin Deposit, or otherwise manage its responsibilities in a manner consistent with orderly markets. - To ensure the continued effective functioning of the clearing process both during and after the event of default of a Clearing Member. - To use all available powers and resources to protect the financial assets and positions of Clearing Members not contributing to the condition of default.
+This includes, wherever possible, the comprehensive and efficient transfer of Client Accounts associated with a defaulting Clearing Member, including any position maintained in such account and any Margin Deposits held by the Corporation in respect of such account, to another Clearing Member. - To minimize the market impact of the default management processDefault Management Process. - To ensure the continued solvency of the Corporation and timely access to liquidity both during and after the default management process. - To communicate with regulatory authorities on actions taken throughout the default management process.

-Corporation management, staff and agents should conduct themselves at all times during the Default Management Process in a manner consistent with these objectives, and in general without regard to other considerations.
+Corporation management, staff and agents should conduct themselves at all times during the default management process Default Management Process in a manner consistent with these objectives, and in general without regard to other considerations.